dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

   1. Some laptops have a hardware _multiplexer_ (or mux) that allows both of the GPUs to access the same set of display ports, and there is speculation that the Optimus software may also dynamically switch the hardware mux to transfer control of a display port from one GPU to another, assuming Windows can even support this.
   2. For laptops that don't have a hardware mux, or where not all display ports are muxed, then there are two forms of software muxing that can be used:
-    1. The first is to have the less powerful GPU off-load 3D rendering to a more powerful GPU for a particular application.
+    1. The first is to have one GPU off-load 3D rendering to another GPU for a particular application.
     2. The second is to have one GPU use another GPU to provide it access to display ports it otherwise wouldn't be able to interface with.

 The first of the two software muxing approaches allows a less powerful GPU to be used while mobile, while still making use of a more powerful GPU when actually needed, and the second is what makes it possible to use four displays at once, even though desktops rendered by X Server must render to a primary GPU.